 - Col. Ira Reeves (army; former federal prohibition enforcement official).

-- Pauline Sabin (socialite and opinion leader).
+- Pauline Sabin (opinion leader).

 - Charles Scribner, III (publisher).

 - Alfred P. Sloan, Jr. (head and chair of GM).

 - James W. Wadsworth, Jr. (member U.S. House).

 These Repeal leaders all had high positions in Repeal organizations.

 - Engdahl, S. (Ed.)
 Amend XVIII and XXI.